-Another example of a cryptocurrency application built on Tendermint is the Cosmos network.
+Another example of a cryptocurrency application built on Tendermint is the Cosmos network (opens new window).

-Fabric takes a similar approach to Tendermint, but is more opinionated about how the state is managed, and requires that all application behaviour runs in potentially many docker containers, modules it calls "chaincode".
-It uses an implementation of PBFT. from a team at IBM that is augmented to handle potentially non-deterministic chaincode It is possible to implement this docker-based behaviour as a ABCI app in Tendermint, though extending Tendermint to handle non-determinism remains for future work.
+Fabric (opens new window) takes a similar approach to Tendermint, but is more opinionated about how the state is managed, and requires that all application behaviour runs in potentially many docker containers, modules it calls "chaincode".
+It uses an implementation of PBFT (opens new window). from a team at IBM that is augmented to handle potentially non-deterministic chaincode (opens new window) It is possible to implement this docker-based behaviour as a ABCI app in Tendermint, though extending Tendermint to handle non-determinism remains for future work.

-Burrow is an implementation of the Ethereum Virtual Machine and Ethereum transaction mechanics, with additional features for a name-registry, permissions, and native contracts, and an alternative blockchain API.
+Burrow (opens new window) is an implementation of the Ethereum Virtual Machine and Ethereum transaction mechanics, with additional features for a name-registry, permissions, and native contracts, and an alternative blockchain API.
 It uses Tendermint as its consensus engine, and provides a particular application state.

-The Application BlockChain Interface (ABCI) allows for Byzantine Fault Tolerant replication of applications written in any programming language.
+The Application BlockChain Interface (ABCI) (opens new window) allows for Byzantine Fault Tolerant replication of applications written in any programming language.

-Thus far, all blockchains "stacks" (such as Bitcoin) have had a monolithic design.
+Thus far, all blockchains "stacks" (such as Bitcoin (opens new window)) have had a monolithic design.
 That is, each blockchain stack is a single program that handles all the concerns of a decentralized ledger; this includes P2P connectivity, the "mempool" broadcasting of transactions, consensus on the most recent block, account balances, Turing-complete contracts, user-level permissions, etc.